JVKran/SRPL/COURSE.md

 Last but not least, ```filter``` has also been used.
 More specifically in [interpreter.py](interpret/interpreter.py) at line 106 for removing all None elements from the list and in [lexer.py](lex/lexer.py) at line for removing empty strings.

 ### Loops
-My language supports loops, but also lambdas.
+My language supports while- and for-loops, but also lambdas.
 Go-to statements have not and will not be implemented.
 For an example, checkout the main [README](README.md).

 ### Compilation
-I've deliberately deviated from the 'requirement' of using a Makefile to compile the SRPL sourcefiles to assembly files since I've had trouble calling python from within Makefiles.
+I've deliberately deviated from the 'requirement' of using a Makefile to compile the SRPL sourcefiles to assembly files since I've had trouble calling python from within Makefiles with Windows.
 Furthermore, it isn't very intuitive.
 As much as I'd want SRPL to seamlessly integrate with C-sourcefiles, that's not gonna happen.
 Hence, it's quite intuitive to use an SRPL shell command for compiling files.

 ### Informative comment generation
 The compiler doesn't only compile SRPL sources to assembly, but also provides the user with informative comments.
-This allows for easy 'interpretation' of the compiles assembly files.
+This allows for easy 'interpretation' of the compiled assembly files.

 ### Register optimizations
 Only really used registers are pushed to and popped from the stack.
 This is done by just compiling the SRPL source code and then later on writing the push and pop statements in the assembly file.